christianbator/event-source/README.md

 ## Heads Up

 ### API Decisions
 EventSource deviates slightly from the Web API where it made sense for a better iOS API.
 For example, an `Event` has a `name` property so you can subscribe to specific, named events like `tweet.create`.
-This is in lieu of the Web API's `event` property of an `Event` (because who wants to call `let event = event.event`?
+This is in lieu of the Web API's `event` property of an `Event` (because who wants to write `let event = event.event`?
 Not me... 😞).

 ### Auto-Reconnect
 An `EventSource` will automatically reconnect to the server if it enters an `Error` state, and based on the protocol, a server can send a `retry` event with an interval indicating how frequently the `EventSource` should retry the connection after encountering an error.
 Be warned: an `EventSource` expects this interval to be in **seconds** - not milliseconds as described by the Web API.